Pakistan vs New Zealand First Test Lahore 1976-77 – Javed Miandad Debut Century

 He was the second Pakistani to score a Test debut hundred, Khalid Ibadulla being the only other, having scored 166 at Karachi against Australia in 1964 on his test debut.
 Just when Pakistan might have been thinking of a score of over 500, P.J.
 Petherick struck at 336, getting Javed Miandad, Wasim Raja, and Intikhab with successive deliveries to claim a debut hat-trick.

-Javed Miandad, with the confidence of 163 runs in the first innings behind him, soon put an end to this.
+Javed Miandad, with the confidence of 163 runs in the first inning behind him, soon put an end to this.
 His winning stroke, a beautiful six off P.J.
 Petherick, brought the first-ever victory to Pakistan at the Gaddafi Stadium, which was commissioned 16 years ago.

-As players dashed towards the dressing rooms to escape the invasion by the spectators, Abdul Hafeez Kardar, BCCP president, must have heaved a sigh of relief as at long last Pakistan had produced a result to match the organizational efforts of the Board.
+As players dashed towards the dressing rooms to escape the invasion by the spectators, Abdul Hafeez Kardar, BCCP president, must have heaved a sigh of relief, as at long last Pakistan had produced a result to match the organizational efforts of the Board.
 This is indeed a memorable match for Mushtaq Muhammad, Javed Miandad, and P.J.
 Petherick.